orbingol/NURBS-Python/README.rst

 ``python setup.py install``

-If you don't want to put the files into your Python distribution's *site-packages* directory for some reason, you can run
+If you don't want to put the files into your Python distribution's *site-packages* directory for some reason (e.g. extension development or bug fixing), you can run

 ``python setup.py develop``